PyCOMPLETE/PyPARIS_sim_class/Simulation_parameters_doc.md

 This is the recommended way of configuring the simulation

 ## Description of the accelerator
-The description of the accelerator is provided by
+The description of the accelerator is provided by providing the following parameters that are required to define a PyHEADTAIL synchrotron.
+They are individually [described in the PyHEADTAIL documentation](https://giadarol.github.io/PyHEADTAIL/PyHEADTAIL.machines.html#PyHEADTAIL.machines.synchrotron.Synchrotron).

 ## Still to be documented: